hmlendea/minecraft-server-raspberrypi/README.md

 ## Web server

-**Note**: The web server is only required if you want to use the DynMap plugin
+**Note**: The web server is only required if you want to use map plugins (such as DynMap, Pl3xMap, etc)

 Install the following packages: `lighttpd`, `fcgi`, `php-cgi`